saiavinashiitr/algorithms/README.md

-This repository contains algorithms with their code implementations
+contains questions and their code implementation on famous algorithms